Samsung Ballie is a Social Robot That Might Actually Be Useful and Scalable

 No Bixby in Earshot

-Ballie does respond to voice commands but not is not powered by Samsung’s Bixby.
+Ballie does respond to voice commands but is not powered by Samsung’s Bixby.
 There is some other proprietary speech recognition system embedded in the device, but it doesn’t talk back.
 It looks like a mobile app will be the primary means for feedback other than a few LEDs next to the camera.

 Samsung Can Bring Scale to Robot Distribution